electron/electron/docs/tutorial/accessibility.md

 # Accessibility

-Making accessible applications is important and we're happy to introduce new functionality to [Devtron][devtron] and [Spectron][spectron] that gives developers the opportunity to make their apps better for everyone.
+Making accessible applications is important and we're happy to provide functionality to [Devtron][devtron] and [Spectron][spectron] that gives developers the opportunity to make their apps better for everyone.